kago1988/useful-shell/README.md

 echo You are $HOME  # prints 'You are /home/user' echo You are \$HOME  # prints 'You are $HOME' su - user82  # switches to another user.
-Of course PW will be asked if you use this command
+Of course PW will be asked if you use this command sudo <admissible linux command>  # stands for "super user do"
 ```